Banking in Estonia: Soviet period

-During Soviet period, banking in Estonia was regulated by Soviet powers (see Banking in Russia#Soviet period).
+During Soviet period, banking in Estonia was regulated by Soviet powers (see Banking in the Soviet Union).

 After restoration

 Bank of Estonia was re-established on 1 January 1990.

 In early 1992, both liquidity problems and structural weakness stemming from the communist era precipitated a banking crisis.
 As a result, effective bankruptcy legislation was enacted and privately owned; well-managed banks emerged as market leaders.
 Today, near-ideal conditions for the banking sector exist.
 Foreigners are not restricted from buying bank shares or acquiring majority holdings.

 On 20–22 June, the monetary reform of Estonia took place.
 During the reform, Soviet roubles were exchanged to Estonian krones.

 On 23 June 1992, Estonia became a member of World Bank.

 In 1992, 21 commercial banks established Estonian Banking Association (Eesti Pangaliit).

 In 2004, Estonia became a member of European Union.
 After joining, preparatory works for euro started.
 Since 2011, euro is the new currency in Estonia.

 As of 2017, the association has 13 member banks.
 As of 2017, operation rights have been given to 9 credit institution (krediidiasutus).
-The most popular banks are Swedbank, SEB Bank, Nordea Bank ja LHV Bank.
+The most popular banks are Swedbank, SEB Bank, Nordea Bank and LHV Bank.
 Most of the banks in Estonia are actually sister enterprises of Swedish bank groups.
 However, e.g. LHV Bank is established in Estonia.